 Scot McKnight, professor of New Testament at Northern Seminary, considers Jesus’ parable about the rich man and Lazarus—a story less about a right understanding of death and more about a right way to live.

 The 2019 lectures explored how digital technology shapes human interaction, virtue formation, and engagement with the cultural and religious other.

-Paul Schrader, American filmmaker and screenwriter, and scholars from the Fuller community have an extended conversation on screenwriting, spirituality and film, and more
+Paul Schrader, American filmmaker and screenwriter, and scholars from the Fuller community have an extended conversation on filmmaking, screenwriting tips, and the complex connections between spirituality and film

 Right Reverend Rowan Williams, 104th Archbishop of Canterbury, and Fuller faculty reflect on theology, ethics, and the language of human rights